 - Iron-fortified foods

 Iron is used to fortify or enrich several foods, such as breakfast cereals.
 Half a cup of iron-enriched oatmeal can provide 5 mg iron, while one-fourth cup of fortified bran flakes can provide about 2.8 mg iron, approximately (12).
-Check food labels carefully and buy iron-fortified cereals.
+Check food labels carefully and buy iron-fortified cereals, fortified bread, and fortified pasta.

 How To Include Iron In Your Child’s Diet?